Blue Box & Blue and Grey Cart Recycling programs

 Put all bags and outer wrap in one bag.
 Tie the bag closed.

-Place this bag in with your newspaper if you use a blue box, or in the grey "paper products" cart if you are participating in the Region's Blue and Grey Cart program for apartment buildings or townhouse complexes.
+Place this bag in with your newspaper if you use a blue box, or in the grey "paper products" cart if you are participating in the Region's Blue and Grey Cart program.

 Replacement and additional recycling boxes: Please purchase replacement and additional recycling boxes with the following features from local retailers: